 Whether you’re struggling to get your workers’ compensation benefits or believe a third party may be responsible for your injuries, our Lakeland team will fight to secure the compensation you need to heal and move forward.
 We’ll handle the legal process so you can focus on your recovery, not paperwork, delays, or denied claims.

 If you’ve been hurt on a job site in Lakeland or anywhere in Polk County, don’t wait to get the personalized care and support you deserve.
+Call us today to speak with a Lakeland construction accident attorney and discuss your case.

 In the State of Florida, an injured worker is limited to benefits under an employer’s workers’ compensation insurance unless one of the following applies: